aivarasolutions/LiftFi-Website/replit.md

-# LiftFi - Financial Education & Credit Wellness Platform
+# LiftFi - Financial Education & Business Consulting Platform

 ## Overview
-LiftFi is a static website providing financial education, business consulting, and credit wellness guidance.
-The platform offers credit building services, monitoring, and consulting to help members build and manage their credit profiles responsibly.
+LiftFi is a static website providing financial education and business consulting services.
+The platform focuses on land development advisory, capital structuring strategies, and business planning education.
+LiftFi does NOT offer any credit-related services.

 ## Project Structure
 - `index.html` - Main landing page with services, pricing, testimonials, FAQ, and contact sections